mmy666s/Cinemabot/README.md

-# CinemaBot 🎬
+# CinemaBot

-CinemaBot is a Telegram bot designed to introduce and display information about movies and TV shows using public APIs such as OMDb and TMDb.
+CinemaBot is a Telegram bot designed to introduce users to movies and TV series.

-## Features
-- Search and display movie or TV series info
-- Category-based movie browsing (Marvel, DC, etc.)
-- Ratings and descriptions for each title
-- User-friendly Telegram interface

-⚠️ This bot **does not provide download links**.
-It is only for educational and informational purposes to showcase how APIs can be integrated into Telegram bots.

-## Demo Screenshot
-(Add a screenshot here if you want, it helps them trust your project more.)

-## Built with
-- Python
-- python-telegram-bot
-- OMDb / TMDb API
+It features categorized browsing, ratings, and descriptions via The Movie Database (TMDb) API.
+This bot is **not** for downloading content — it only helps users discover and learn more about films.